Feds crack down on companies marketing weed edibles in kid-friendly packaging

 Dr. Smoke did not immediately reply to CBS MoneyWatch's request for comment.

-The FTC also took aim at a THC-containing cookie closely resembling Oreos called "Stoneo" cookies.
+The FTC also took aim at a THC-containing cookie closely resembling Nabisco Oreos, called "Stoneo" cookies.

 Federal regulators warned the product's maker, North Carolina Hemp Exchange, that "Stoneo Oreo Cookies Delta-8 THC" violate the Food, Drug and Cosmetic Act.
 The company did not immediately respond to CBS MoneyWatch's request for comment.

-The FTC also urged consumers of cannabis edibles to keep them separate from other foods, child-proof cabinets and drawers where they are stored, and to completely seal the packaging after an item has been opened.
+The FTC also urged consumers of cannabis edibles to keep them separate from other foods, to child-proof cabinets and drawers where edibles are stored, and to completely reseal the packaging after it has been opened.

 for more features.